Top Photo: Granary Burying Ground on an autumn afternoon

 Many tours stop at this historic site.
 The guides, often excellent actors and historians, provide fascinating details about early Boston life and death.

 If you have time to tour only one Boston graveyard, you may want it to be the Granary Burying Ground because of all of the historical connections.
-Plus it's a lovely, peaceful spot - even just a few moments there will make you forget that you're in the center of a large city.
+Plus this old Colonial-period cemetery is a lovely, peaceful spot - even just a few moments there will make you forget that you're in the center of a large city.

 Look farther among the 2,345 gravestones and 204 tombs, and you'll see 17th century stones carved with elaborate letters, death's heads, and fruits of paradise.
 As many as 8,000 men, women, and children are believed to have been buried in this old but beautiful Boston cemetery.